Agility: Hype? Nice-to-have? Or much more?

 To structure the challenges and translate them into recommendations for action, we have developed a “diamond of agility” based on our consulting practice:

 Agility is not a fad that will soon be replaced by a new management method.
 In a rapidly and radically changing world, high adaptation speed, flexibility and customer-centricity are not a nice-to-have, but rather a matter of survival.
-Read our latest interview with one of our experts on the subject: "How do companies need to change in order to be successful in digitalization?"
+Read our latest interview with our expert Martin Kulik on the subject: "How do companies need to change in order to be successful in digital transformation?"

 Our Agile Readiness Study shows that financial service providers are still at the very beginning of a profound transformation.
 Although they have recognized the signs of the times, they still show considerable deficits in all dimensions of agility.
 Hierarchical structures and processes continue to dominate their organizations.